 From white goods to furniture, getting rid of old junk is always a problem when tenants move out.
-One of the most common issues that renters continually find themselves asking is “How can I get rid of an old mattress”?
+As professional bond cleaners, one of the most common issues that we find renters continually asking themselves is “How can I get rid of an old mattress”?
 While upgrading to a new mattress means disposing of an old one, setting it alight or abandoning it on the M5 isn’t an option.
 There are a surprising number of ways to deal with a pre-loved mattress, so here are our best tips for getting rid of that old coil spring.

 As the old saying goes, the best things in life are free.
 And if you’re wondering how to get rid of a mattress without paying a cent, here are some options that won’t cost a thing.
 In fact, you might even pocket a few dollars.